This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Whatever the case, these hush puppies are a classic, and this recipe, in particular, comes from eastern North Carolina.
 They know how to do seafood and BBQ there, and so I trust them with hush puppies, too.
 You’re definitely going to agree when you bite into these!
 Enjoy!

-For this Eastern NC Hush Puppies recipe, you’ll need …
+For this Eastern NC Hush Puppies recipe, you will need …

 Ingredients